Northshore Scholarship Foundation

 J.R.
 Suarez Memorial - Inspiration Award - Inglemoor High School

-Walter E. Sundstrom Memorial - Foundation Administration
+Walter E. Sundstrom Memorial - Foundation Memorial

 Jerry Wilmot Memorial - Business Management - Univ. of Washington Bothell